filesender/filesender/docs/v3.0/admin/configuration/index.md

 * __available:__ since version 2.33
 * __comment:__ See also allow_pages_add_for_guest and allow_pages_add_for_user

+    The possible values for the allow_pages array entries can be found in the classes/constants/GUIPages.class.php file.
+The values there relate to the template pages in the templates directory and will have _page.php appended.
+For example, GUIPages::DOWNLOAD has the value 'download' which will relate to the templates/download_page.php file.
+In the FileSender app that page is selected with the 's=' parameter.
+For example on the download page you might see part of the URL like `.../filesender/?s=download&token=5...` and the s= portion is the page that will be tested against the allow_pages_* configuration and also select the template download_page.php for page generation.

 ### allow_pages_add_for_guest
 * __description:__ These values will be added to the allow_pages_core pages if the principal is a guest